Cleon: Battle of Pylos and Sphacteria

-In the spring of 425 BCE, an Athenian fleet decisively defeated a Spartan counterpart in the Battle of Pylos, trapping 400 Spartan soldiers on the island of Sphacteria.
+In the spring of 425 BC, an Athenian fleet decisively defeated a Spartan counterpart in the Battle of Pylos, trapping 400 Spartan soldiers on the island of Sphacteria.
 Recognizing the severity of the situation, Sparta sent envoys to Athens with offers of peace.
 However, the Athenians, spurred on by Cleon, believed they held the advantage and could afford to delay in hopes of extracting even more favorable terms from their enemy.
 Furthermore, at Cleon's urging, the Athenians rejected the Spartan's request to conduct the negotiations in private rather than in front of the whole Assembly.
 These factors ultimately led to the Spartan envoys concluding that no reasonable settlement could be reached, and they left Athens without securing a peace agreement.

 The Athenians began to regret their decisions regarding the peace proposals as conditions of the blockading forces began to deteriorate due to a lack of food and water, which would be greatly exacerbated by the approaching winter.
 In subsequent Assembly sessions held to discuss the status of the blockade, Cleon claimed that capturing the island from the Spartan garrison should have been an easy task for their generals, and something he would have done if he was in their position.
-The general Nicias offered to resign his command so that Cleon could takeover, an offer which Cleon accepted, claiming that he would take the island in 20 days.Cleon would fulfill his promise, taking the island in the Battle of Sphacteria.
+The general Nicias offered to resign his command so that Cleon could takeover, an offer which Cleon accepted, claiming that he would take the island in 20 days.
+Cleon would fulfill his promise, taking the island in the Battle of Sphacteria.
 However, due to Cleon's lack of any prior (known) military experience, the general Demosthenes is often credited for the tactical success of the battle.

 Battle of Amphipolis and death

-In 422 BCE, Cleon was appointed to lead a force sent to retake the city of Amphipolis, which had been lost to the Spartans.
+In 422 BC, Cleon was appointed to lead a force sent to retake the city of Amphipolis, which had been lost to the Spartans.
 However, during the subsequent campaign he was outmaneuvered by the enemy general Brasidas at the Battle of Amphipolis, and was killed by a peltast as his army was routed.
 However, Brasidas was also slain during the battle, and with his and Cleon's deaths the main opponents to peace on both sides were removed.
-As such, soon after the Peace of Nicias was signed between Athens and Sparta in 421 BCE.
+As such, soon after the Peace of Nicias was signed between Athens and Sparta in 421 BC.